Humanitarian preparedness and response

 Australia has a range of response options available when responding to humanitarian crises, in particular in the Indo–Pacific region where we offer significant support to partner countries.
 The nature of Australia’s response will depend on the scale of the crisis and the needs of the affected population and a consideration of how Australia can add value to broader international efforts.

 Effective preparedness and response, together with disaster risk reduction, builds community and government resilience to crises.
 This reduces casualties, minimises economic losses, limits the scale of re-building exercises and allows countries to remain focused on economic and social growth.
 Australian development assistance also focuses on helping communities and governments to be better prepared for and respond to disasters.
-Investing in disaster risk reduction is the most effective way to reduce the impact of a crisis, save lives and limit the economic costs of a disaster.
+Investing in inclusive, gender-responsive disaster risk reduction is the most effective way to reduce the impact of a crisis, save lives, enhance women's leadership and limit the economic costs of a disaster.
 Risk reduction activities include ensuring buildings are made stronger to ensure they can withstand extreme weather events, improving warning systems and supporting vulnerable communities to gain access to insurance.
 For more information see our page on disaster risk reduction.